FAQ-on-buying-a-marina-berth

 Thanks to Howard for this question.

-It is always best to get a professional opinion.
-Here at Triangle, we’d always be happy to help in this regard.
+It is always best to get a professional opinion from a berth broker.
+Here at Triangle, we’d always be happy to help you with valuing your berth.
 Please get in touch.
 We will be able to look at the market, recent berth sales and current demand when helping you to consider the value of a marina berth or mooring.

 How long does it take to buy a marina berth?

-The length of time it takes to buy a marina berth will depend on which country you are buying the berth in.
+The length of time it takes to buy a marina berth will depend on which country the berth is located.
 Below are a couple of examples from our recent experience.

 Buying a marina berth in the UK

-If you are buying a berth in the UK the process can be very similar to when you buy a property.
+If you want to buy a marina berth in the UK the process can be very similar to when you buy a property.

-In the majority of cases, allow between 6-10 weeks from payment of your deposit until the marina berth is ready to move your boat onto.
+In most cases, allow between 6-10 weeks from when you’ve paid your deposit until the marina berth is ready to move your boat onto.

-This is because some of the marina berths bought and sold in the UK are on the Land Registry.
-So at the end of the sales process, you will hold deeds to the marina berth you have just bought.
+This is because some of the marina berths bought and sold in the UK are listed on Land Registry.
+So at the end of the sales process, you will hold deeds to the berth you have just bought.

 Not all UK marinas have their berths registered this way.
-If the berth you are looking at isn’t registered then it will be sold and operated under a berthing license.
+If the berth you are looking at isn’t registered it will be sold and operated under a berthing license.
+This can speed the process up, but not by much.

 Buying a marina berth in Europe